Frequently Asked Questions about Cycling

 Q: I want to have a particular cycle facility installed on a road near me.
 Is there a formal process I can go through?

 A: There is no formal process specifically for cycle facilities.
-You may wish to raise the issue with your councillor or speak to an officer at your council (or Transport Scotland for Trunk Roads).
+You may wish to raise the issue with your councillors or speak to an officer at your council (or Transport Scotland for Trunk Roads).
 If it is in Strathclyde, you can contact Go Bike to see if we wish to support your idea.

 Q: Is there a design manual against which I can compare a local cycle facility?

 A: The Scottish Government has published Cycling by Design on its website, which draws together advice and guidence on a wide range of cycle design issues into one document.
 Not all cycle facilities comply with this guidance, and since it is only guidelines, there is no legal requirement for cycle facilities to comply.
 Sustrans also produces a Sustrans Handbook for Cycle-friendly Design.
+Note that both these documents are large files and may take some time to download because of all the photographs.

 Q: Can I find out about cyclist accident figures in my area?